Hell House LLC: Plot

+Hell House opens to a large turnout but quickly goes awry.
+In the basement scene, Melissa is suddenly and brutally killed by a shadowy ghost cultist, causing a stampede of guests.
+In the chaos, Tony is killed trying to save Melissa.
+Mack and Sara find each other in the panic and flee to the attic, where they find Alex hanged.
+Sara flees as Mack is surrounded and killed by shadowy ghost cultists.

-Sara asks for a break from filming, and tells Diane she will be in her hotel room if the team have more questions.
-She also suggests the crew should break into the Abaddon to see for themselves what happened inside.
+In the present, Sara asks for a break and provides them with her room number, 2C.
+She also suggests that the crew enter the Abaddon Hotel.
+Soon after, Diana and her cameraman attempt to leave a message for Sara at the reception, but are informed that nobody named Sara checked in and that room 2C doesn't exist.
+Diane and her cameraman decide to visit the Abaddon Hotel site.
 Mitchell, a member of the documentary film crew, stays behind to catalogue Sara's footage.
+He discovers footage after Mack was killed, where a possessed Paul kills Sara before slitting his own throat.

-He sees something that deeply disturbs him, but is hidden from the audience, and tries to call Diane but cannot get through.
-Meanwhile, Diane and her cameraman break in and see the aftermath of what unfolded that night.
-They go to the second floor, where they see a room labeled '2C', the same room Sara said she was staying in.
+Diane and her cameraman break in and see the aftermath of what unfolded that night while ignoring Mitchell's calls.
+They go to the second floor, where they see a room labeled '2C'.
 When they enter the room, they find Sara sitting with her back to them.
-Diane and her cameraman try to flee but are attacked by Sara and other ghostly figures.
+Diane and her cameraman try to flee but are attacked by a ghoulish Sara and two other shadow cultists.

-It is revealed that what Mitchell saw while cataloging the tapes was a possessed member of the Hell House staff killing Sara; she has been dead the whole time they had been speaking to her, and there were, in fact, no survivors.